LadyMozzarella/InScope-Backend/README.md

 $ npm start
 ```

-Visit http://localhost:3000/ to see "Welcome to Express" page.
+Visit http://localhost:3000/ to see "Welcome to the InScope Backend Application" message.